Saamstep/Chomp-Challenge-Arcade-Game/README.md

 ## Notes

 - Use a **clean, regulated 5V supply** for stable operation.
-- Ensure all grounds are connected to avoid display glitches or servo issues.
 - Sensor interrupts are **enabled only during PLAYING** to avoid false triggers.
-- Idle animations make the machine more engaging while waiting for a player.

 ---